symfony/symfony-docs/reference/constraints/Traverse.rst

 When the object implements ``\Traversable`` (like here with its child ``\IteratorAggregate``), its traversal strategy will implicitly be set and the object will be iterated over without defining the constraint.
-It's mostly useful to add it to be explicit or to disable the traversal using the ``traverse`` option.
+It is mostly useful to add it to be explicit or to disable the traversal using the ``traverse`` option.
 If a public getter exists to return the inner books collection like ``getBooks(): Collection``, the :doc:`/reference/constraints/Valid` constraint